-Imparting wisdom onto students, fostering relationships about learning and supporting shared knowledge in and outside of the classroom making being a a teacher can be one of the most rewarding jobs in the world.
+Imparting wisdom onto students, fostering relationships about learning and supporting shared knowledge in and outside of the classroom makes being a a teacher can be one of the most rewarding jobs in the world.
 Teachers not only learn the material they’re teaching but also learn about their students’ interests, lives and unique thoughts — ones that bring diversity and new life into the learning environment.

 This profession takes on multiple roles across age groups, schools, universities, subjects and even teaching platforms (electronic and online teaching helps educate students remotely worldwide).
 At a basic level, teachers are responsible for instructing the subject they’re supposed to be educating their students on; teachers can also have the ability to develop their own curriculum, create and administer tests, hold administrative power and even conduct research on the educational system as a whole.